 How to edit an Objective

-(Please note: To edit an objective, you must be a member of the objective or a System Administrator.)
+(Please note: To edit an objective, you must be a member of the objective or have Administrator access)

 Navigate to the Objective you want to edit.
 Click on the Options button to the right of the Objective and click 'Edit':